FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 Compared to `oauth-callback.js`, it is pretty simple.
 We first destroy the Express server-side session (and the `token` we store there) and then redirect to `oauth2/logout` endpoint with our Client Id.

-Head over to http://localhost:9000/logout and you will logout from FusionAuth, then head over to http://localhost:9000/login and you will see the login page which on submitting takes you back to your Vue application.
+Head over to http://localhost:9000/logout and you will be logged out from FusionAuth.
+Navigate to http://localhost:9000/login and you will see the login page.
+After you sign in, you'll arrive back at your Vue application.

 You might wonder why after **logging out** we **redirect back to our Vue app**, yet we didn’t write that in `logout.js`.
 This is happening because we configured the main entry point to our Vue App as the Logout URL in FusionAuth.